cchambers/basicss/README.md

 Flexbox
 -------
 Flexbox is supported in most modern browsers, but implemented in too many ways to even try to remember.
+Here, I've tried to give some more semantic meaning to the confusing property soup that is flexbox.

 ### Flex Container
     .flex  {